 From a revolving table in upstate New York, interiors, objects, and archives emerge through the discipline of production design and the quiet architecture of home.

-SLOANEHOME is a living study of the American domestic imagination: A studio and evolving guild devoted to the belief that modernity and antiquity are not opposites, but reflections of one another across time.
-Drawing equally from place, cinema, architecture, and the language of character, the studio creates interiors, objects, and archives that treat the home as a vessel for memory, continuity, and cultural meaning rather than acquisition alone.
+SLOANEHOME is a living study of the American domestic imagination, documenting the making of interiors, objects, and filmic worlds that extend beyond them.
+It operates as both studio and archive, guided by the belief that modernity and antiquity are not opposites, but reflections across time.
+Drawing from place, cinema, architecture, and the language of character, the work treats the home as a vessel for memory, continuity, and cultural meaning rather than acquisition alone.

 Stylized black and gold logo for 'What Up Daddy' featuring a geometric illustration of a V-shaped figure.